 Considering the B.Des. in Digital Multimedia Design?
 Consider this.

 The Digital Multimedia Design degree expands your access to a range of learning communities – those typically out of reach for students enrolled in one program within one discipline.

-- The fully integrated scope of this program will equip you with skills considered central to many 21s
+The fully integrated scope of this program will equip you with skills considered central to many 21st-century design careers.

 News from A&A

 Arts and Architecture appoints interim graphic design head for spring